-The Division of Vascular and Endovascular Surgery is affiliated with Boston University School of Medicine (BUSM).
+The Division of Vascular and Endovascular Surgery is affiliated with Boston University Chobanian & Avedisian School of Medicine.
 Faculty researchers participate in multiple randomized clinical trials.
 Clinical research is a high priority for the division, with multiple concurrent clinical research projects being undertaken at any time.

 Residency and Fellowship Information

-The Division of Vascular and Endovascular Surgery is affiliated with Boston University School of Medicine (BUSM).
-For information on Advanced Vascular and Endovascular Surgery Fellowship training, please visit the Vascular and Endovascular Surgery section of the BUSM website.
+The Division of Vascular and Endovascular Surgery is affiliated with Boston University Chobanian & Avedisian School of Medicine.
+For information on Advanced Vascular and Endovascular Surgery Fellowship training, please visit the Vascular and Endovascular Surgery section of the Boston University Chobanian & Avedisian School of Medicine website.

 First-of-Its-Kind Study Determines Best Treatment for Severe Peripheral Artery Disease